-- Using Appendix 16: Template for the Production of Degree Certificates worksheet, enter the details exactly as they should appear on the certificate. - Work from left to right, using drop down lists where they exist. - Follow the instructions below to ensure the data is accurate and in the correct format. - Send the spreadsheet to the ADQE Partnership Office electronically.
+- Using Appendix 16: Template for the Production of Degree Certificates worksheet, enter the details exactly as they should appear on the certificate. - Work from left to right, using drop down lists where they exist. - Follow the instructions below to ensure the data is accurate and in the correct format. - Send the spreadsheet to the AQP Office electronically.
 Please contact partnership@sussex.ac.uk with any questions.

-Title Ensure this is correct and matches the student recor rd, to aid any checks that may be required Date of Birth Ensure this is correct and matches the student recor Ensure this is correct and matches the student record, to aid any checks that may be required Sex Ensure this is correct and matches the student recor rd, to aid any checks that may be required Forenames Must match formal ID, e.g. passport, birth certificate Family_Name Must match formal ID, e.g. passport, birth certificate Attainment Select from drop-down list Undergraduate Honours Degree Select with Honours from the drop down list with_Honours Ordinary Undergraduate Degree With_Honours column is left blank All other qualifications With_Honours column is left blank
+Title Ensure this is correct and matches the student record, to aid any checks that may be required Date of Birth Ensure this is correct and matches the student record, to aid any checks that may be required Sex Ensure this is correct and matches the student reco rd, to aid any checks that may be required Forenames Must match formal ID, e.g. passport, birth certificate Family_Name Must match formal ID, e.g. passport, birth certificate Attainment Select from drop-down list Undergraduate Honours Degree Select with Honours from the drop down list with_Honours Ordinary Undergraduate Degree With_Honours column is left blank All other qualifications With Honours column is left blank

-Undergraduate Degree Select Award Title without the preposition in from the drop down list, e.g. Event Management Postgraduate Masters Select Award Title without the preposition in from the drop down list, e.g. Event Management Programme Undergraduate Foundation Degree Select Award Title without the preposition in from the drop down list, e.g. Event Management Award_Title Certificate of Higher Education; Diploma of Higher Education Award_Title column is left blank Graduate Certificate; Graduate Diploma Select Award Title without the preposition in from the drop down list, e.g. Event Management Postgraduate Certificate; Postgraduate Diploma Select Award Title WITH the preposition in from the drop down list, e.g. in Event Management

-Undergraduate Degree Select Degree Class from the drop down list: First Class; Second Class (Division One); Second Class (Division Two); Third Class Ordinary Undergraduate Degree Degree_Class column is left blank Destructure Masters For a pass, leave column blank .
-For a Merit or Distinction, select with Merit or with Distinction Postgraduate Masters from the drop down list.
-For a pass, leave column blank .
-For a Merit or Distinction, select with Merit or with Distinction Degree_Class Undergraduate Foundation Degree from the drop down list.
+Undergraduate Degree Select Award Title without the preposition in from the drop down list, e.g. Event Management Postgraduate Masters Select Award Title without the preposition in from the drop down list, e.g. Event Management Programme Undergraduate Foundation Degree Select Award Title without the preposition in from the drop down list, e.g. Event Management Award_Title Certificate of Higher Education; Diploma of Higher Education Award_Title column is left blank Graduate Certificate; Graduate Diploma Select Award Title without the preposition in from the drop down list, e.g. Event Management Postgraduate Certificate; Postgraduate Diploma Select Award Title WITH the preposition in from the drop down list, e.g. in Event Management Undergraduate Degree Select Degree Class from the drop down list: First Class; Second Class (Division One); Second Class (Division Two); Third Class Ordinary Undergraduate Degree Degree_Class column is left blank Postgraduate Masters For a pass, leave column blank .
+For a Merit or Distinction, select with Merit or with Distinction from the drop down list.
+Degree_Class Undergraduate Foundation Degree For a pass, leave column blank .
+For a Merit or Distinction, select with Merit or with Distinction from the drop down list.
 Certificate of Higher Education; Diploma of Higher Education Degree_Class column is left blank Graduate Certificate; Graduate Diploma For a pass, leave column blank .
 For a Merit or Distinction, select with Merit or with Distinction from the drop down list.
-For a pass, leave column blank.
-For a Merit or Distinction, select with Merit or with Distinction Postgraduate Certificate; Postgraduate Diploma from the drop down list.

-Board\Date Complete with date of Award Board

-Award\Date Leave blank - to be populated by University of Sussex.
+Postgraduate Certificate; Postgraduate Diploma For a pass, leave column blank .
+For a Merit or Distinction, select with Merit or with Distinction from the drop down list.
+Board_Date Complete with date of Award Board Award_Date Leave blank - to be populated by University of S ussex.